 Expert tip: The result of wearing black could be very spooky with just your hands and head floating over the screen.

 It depends on the purpose of the live stream.
-Whenever, the reason is related to your job/career stay within the HR-approved dress code.
+Whenever the reason is related to your job/career, stay within the HR-approved dress code.
 Dress up a notch.
-More on why it is better to be slightly overdressed than underdressed.
+Here’s more on why it is better to be slightly overdressed than underdressed.

-When you are live streaming for fun and the audience are friends, family or followers stay true to your personal style.
+When you are live streaming for fun and the audience is friends, family, or followers, stay true to your personal style.
 However, be aware that wide clothing yields folds that create unwanted shadows.

-Students giving a class/homework presentation look most confident in their usual attire dressed up a notch.
-At a thesis defense, wear what the school dress code requires if there is one.
+Students giving a class/homework presentation look most confident in their usual attire, dressed up a notch.
+Wear what the school dress code requires at a thesis defense, if there is one.
 Otherwise, wear a variation of what the dress code of your future profession demands for dressing for job interviews.

-In all cases, keep in mind what not to wear color- and print/pattern-wise.
+In all these cases, keep in mind what not to wear color- and print/pattern-wise.

-Wear a Garment with Collar in a Live Video
+Why Wear a Garment with a Collar in a Live Video

 What to Wear When Live Streaming in a Nutshell